 How I Take Photos

 The last few months I have worked diligently to improve my photography for my blog and Instagram account.
-I am, by no means, an expert.
-I am as amateur as they come.
-But, I have learned a lot of things.
+I have learned a lot of things.
 I figured I should share them with you.

 What My Photos Used to Look Like